MetaMask/SIPs/SIPS/sip-2.md

 }
 ```

-The above API is a minimal API based on WalletConnect v2.0 Sign API, that skips the bridge server functionality.
-All operations SHOULD behave the same as WalletConnect v2.0
+The above API is a minimal API based on WalletConnect v2.0 Sign API, that skips the bridge server functionality and is transport protocol independent.
+All operations SHOULD behave the same as WalletConnect v2.0.

 The wallet MUST support at least one of WalletConnect v2.0 or the injected provider.